KenshingTeoh/HelloWorldLab/README.md

-This is a Git Hello World Lab by Ken Teoh
+This is a Git Hello World Lab by Ken Teoh.

-Second Version
+Hello everyone, my name is Ken.
+I am studing Computer Science in UCCS.